lino-framework/cg/docs/actors.rst

   Developer

-      A physical person who develops a given :term:`software product`.
+      A natural person who develops a given :term:`software product`.

+      A developer writes, publishes, maintains and optimizes :term:`source files <source file>` of a :term:`source repository`.

-      A developer can act independently as a :term:`development provider`, or work for a legal person acting as :term:`development provider`.
+      A developer can act independently as a :term:`development provider`, or work for a legal person assuming this role.

-  Programmer

-      A physical person who writes, publishes, maintains and optimizes :term:`source files <source file>` of a :term:`source repository` according to the requirements of a :term:`development provider`.

   Software engineer

-      A person who is not a :term:`developer` but is part of a developer team.
+      A natural person who is not a :term:`developer` but an active member of a developer team.

+  Application developer

+    A :term:`developer` who writes and maintains the :term:`source code` of a given application according to the requirements of the :term:`application carrier` and in response to support requests introduced by :term:`application experts <application expert>` or :term:`site experts
+    <site expert>`.

+    Writes and maintains :term:`technical documentation` and a :term:`test suite` for the application.

+    Writes :term:`release notes` for :term:`site experts <site expert>`.

+    You act as a developer for yourself, for your customer or for your employer.
+You maybe do this as an independent professional and

+  Contributing developer

+    An :term:`application developer` who contribute to the :term:`Lino framework` by testing general framework features, discussing changes and new features, submitting pull requests, ...

+.. no longer needed:

   Core developer